amanagarwal13/RAG---Assign/README.md

 2. **Agent-Based Decision Making**: Queries are routed to specialized tools for optimal handling.
 3. **Vector-Based Search**: Semantic search enables finding relevant information even when query terms don't exactly match document content.
 4. **Document Chunking Strategy**: Documents are broken into semantic chunks with overlap to maintain context.
-5. **LLM Integration**: OpenRouter provides flexibility to use different models while maintaining a consistent API.
+5. **LLM Integration**: OpenAI provides reliable and high-quality language model capabilities.
 6. **Explainable Pipeline**: Each step of the process is transparent and visible to users.

 ## Future Enhancements